Learn How to Use Gustar in Spanish and Avoid an Incredibly Common Mistake

 Do you see any difference in the construction between the Spanish and English versions?

-But do not read on yet!
-First, write down what you think the difference is and then keep reading the post normally.
+Write down what you think the difference is and then keep reading the post normally.

 We can now move onward and learn how to use the Spanish verb gustar in all its peculiar glory!

 - On the Meaning of Gustar

 - Differences Between Spanish Gustar and English “to Like”